-Ohio law authorizes trafficking-specific training for law enforcement.
+Ohio law mandates trafficking-specific training for law enforcement; however, such training is not required to be ongoing.
 Pursuant to Ohio Rev. Code Ann. § 109.745(A) (Training for investigating and handling crime of trafficking in persons),

 The attorney general shall provide training for peace officers in investigating and handling violations of section 2905.32 [Trafficking in persons] of the Revised Code.
 The training shall include all of the following: